apache/druid/docs/development/extensions-core/kafka-ingestion.md

 - Task duration is 4 hours
 - Segment granularity is set to an HOUR
 - The supervisor was started at 9:10
 After 4 hours at 13:10, Druid starts a new set of tasks.
-The events for the interval 13:00 - 14:00 may be split across existing tasks and the new set of tasks.
-If you encounter problems, you can schedule re-indexing tasks to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).
+The events for the interval 13:00 - 14:00 may be split across existing tasks and the new set of tasks which could result in small segments.
+To merge them together into new segments of an ideal size (in the range of ~500-700 MB per segment), you can schedule re-indexing tasks, optionally with a different segment granularity.

 For more detail, see [Segment size optimization](../../operations/segment-optimization.md).
 There is also ongoing work to support automatic segment compaction of sharded segments as well as compaction not requiring